jikewct/notes/redis.md

 XPENDING key group [start end count] [consumer]
 summary: Return information and entries from a stream conusmer group pending entries list, that are messages fetched but never acknowledged.

+XDEL key ID [ID ...]
+summary: Removes the specified entries from the stream.
+Returns the number of items actually deleted, that may be different from the number of IDs passed in case certain IDs do not exist.

+XGROUP [CREATE key groupname id-or-$] [SETID key id-or-$] [DESTROY key groupname] [DELCONSUMER key groupname consumername]
+summary: Create, destroy, and manage consumer groups.

+XINFO [CONSUMERS key groupname] [GROUPS key] [STREAM key] [HELP]
+summary: Get information on streams and consumer groups

+XPENDING key group [start end count] [consumer]
+summary: Return information and entries from a stream consumer group pending entries list, that are messages fetched but never acknowledged.

+XTRIM key MAXLEN [~] count
+summary: Trims the stream to (approximately if '~' is passed) a certain size

+XACK key group ID [ID ...]
+summary: Marks a pending message as correctly processed, effectively removing it from the pending entries list of the consumer group.
+Return value of the command isthe number of messages successfully acknowledged, that is, the IDs we were actually able to resolve in the PEL.
 ```

 ## 设计